All Episodes

 The new Black Panther leader of Milwaukee says this is a war.

-Now Milwaukee Sheriff David Clark is blaming the culture, not cops for the shooting here to respond to this.
+Now, Milwaukee Sheriff David Clark is blaming the culture, not cops, for the shooting here to respond to this.

-And of course, the latest in the campaign, 85 Days Out, is former Speaker of the House, Newt Gingrich.
+And of course, the latest in the campaign, 85 days out, is former Speaker of the House, Newt Gingrich.

 How are you, sir?

-And it's also the collapse of liberal institutions, as Sheriff Clark has said, the liberal policies have led to uh no no fathers at home, uh schools that don't work while the unions demand more and more money, uh city bureaucracies with taxes and regulations that kill small business, uh a lack of physical safety, so people don't want to invest and create jobs.
+The liberal policies have led to no fathers at home, schools that don't work while the unions demand more and more money, city bureaucracies with taxes and regulations that kill small business, a lack of physical safety so people don't want to invest and create jobs.

-Uh but it but the the current system imprisons people for things that are nonviolent, but then releases people who should be in jail.
+But the current system imprisons people for things that are nonviolent, but then releases people who should be in jail.

-And it's it's really totally backwards right now the way we have dealt with all this, and it's an enormous problem.
+And it's really totally backwards right now, the way we have dealt with all this.

-Uh Sheriff Clark has led the way in being honest both about the depth of the problem beyond just the shooting, but also standing up and pointing out the this can't be a racist incident when you have a black policeman confronting a black who has already been arrested thirteen times, and by the way, whose gun uh had been uh traced back to a burglary a couple of months ago.
+Sheriff Clark has led the way in being honest both about the depth of the problem beyond just the shooting, but also standing up and pointing out this can't be a racist incident when you have a black policeman confronting a black who has already been arrested 13 times.

 So he has a stolen gun.

-You know, and I I I I shudder to think, and this is a problem with all these high profile cases, is that you know, we've had the president weigh in uh nearly what, over thirty, five hundred dead in Chicago since he's been president, and I would venture a guess that unless you've been watching my T V show scrolling the names at different times, nobody's ever heard of the people that were killed in Chicago in the time Obama's been president.
+And I would venture a guess that unless you've been watching my TV show scrolling the names at different times, nobody's ever heard of the people that were killed in Chicago in the time Obama's been president.

 But he did weigh in on the Cambridge police without any evidence.